BigBangData/Puns/README.md

 - Display correct stats
 - Deploy

-## Idealog
+## Reproducibility

-- Add a "view your answers" button that redirects to a page with user stats
-- Add a "suggest a hint" button for disgruntled users
-- Handle explanation of "he was a little horse" vs "he was a little hoarse" (which is the "correct pun"?)
+- `static/files/raw_puns.txt` has original puns drawn from life or the web (see credits)
+- `static/files/curated_puns.txt` has puns curated into Q&A form (original intent of the site)
+- `python populate_puns.py` creates `statis/files/puns.csv` which is used by the backend to populate a `Puns` table

 ## Credits

-- Originally sourced many of the puns (the `raw_puns.txt`) from https://wstyler.ucsd.edu/puns/
+- many of the puns were originally sourced from Will Styler's collection at: https://wstyler.ucsd.edu/puns/
-  + I'd populate the puns table via `python populate_puns.py` (flow was `raw_puns.txt >> curated_puns.txt >> puns.csv`)
-- Started adding my own as time went by, also reformatted original puns to fit the Q&A format and added hints
-  + a `Puns` table is created using `puns_hints.csv` (saved as CSV-BOM-8 from `puns_hints.xlsx`)
-- The point of origin for some of the app's code was Tim Ruscica's tutorials below, and Arpan Neupane's turotial for authentication
+- the point of origin for some of the app's code was Tim Ruscica's tutorials below, and Arpan Neupane's turotial for authentication
-- I also made use of chatGPT (free tier of https://chat.openai.com/) to help with some coding challenges
+- I also made regular use of chatGPT (free tier of https://chat.openai.com/) to help speed up coding

-## Tutorials
+## Tutorials Consulted

 Tutorials from Tim Ruscica:
 - [Flask Series on YouTube](https://www.youtube.com/@TechWithTim)